-Our Student Services Office provides resources to students in the College of Optometry.
+Our Student Support Office provides resources to students in the College of Optometry.

 Pacific University College of Optometry prepares engaged learners to be highly competent practitioners, optometric leaders, and vision scientists through a diverse education while advancing professional and ethical eye care, scholarship, and service to the community.